bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Animate movebox, 5 seconds"
   alt="Animate movebox, 5 seconds." />

-You can set how long you want that animation take.
-You can make it go longer if you wanted to and after the animate, after the object here, I could add in a comma and say, I want this to run over five seconds, something like that, and that will animate over five seconds.
+<p>You can set how long you want that animation take.
+You can make it go
+longer if you wanted to and after the animate, after the object here, I could add in a comma and say, I want this to run over five seconds, something like that, and that will animate over five seconds.
 Let&apos;s see what that does.
 Five seconds is really slow, but it is animating .
-We&apos;re able to adjust the amount of time and the amount that it moves in, what it does with the actual animation, all with custom animation.
+We&apos;re able to adjust the amount of time and the amount that it moves in, what it does with the actual animation, all with custom animation.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch2-09">2.09 Doing All Animations at Once (6:30)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->